Key Takeaways:

 The rights and obligations of parents don’t change due to marital status.
 Wed or not, that doesn’t impact the matter.

-If you have kids, the court considers child custody, child support, visitation, and other concerns the same way, regardless of whether the parents are married or not.
+If you have kids, the court considers child custody, child support, visitation, and other concerns the same way, regardless of whether the parents are married.

 Biological and adoptive parents retain the same parental rights whether there’s a ring on that finger, a common-law marriage, a domestic partnership, or no relationship at all.